Taekwondo at the 2008 Summer Olympics

-The event of Taekwondo competitions at the 2008 Summer Olympics is held in Beijing.
-It was on the duration of August 20 to August 23 at the Beijing Science and Technology University Gymnasium.
-The event consists of various athletes, who are 128 Taekwondo practitioners, consisting 64 men and 64 women.
+The event of Taekwondo competitions at the 2008 Summer Olympics was held in Beijing.
+It was held between August 20th and August 23rd at the Beijing Science and Technology University Gymnasium.
+The event consisted of various athletes, there were 128 Taekwondo practitioners, consisting of 64 men and 64 women.
 These athletes competed in 8 events, where for the first time ever, two bronze medals were awarded per event.